 So I decided to welcome the whole ugly mess, along with all the personal losses that came as a result (which, thus far, have been minimal).
 It was a resolution I had to reaffirm a dozen times a day as Murphy’s Law on steroids continued unabated.
 It was more than a test of my faith; I was being separated from all my human devices and everything I had ever relied on.
 My memory failed, devices failed, circumstances took bizarre turns against all odds.
 At times, I was so anxious and frustrated that my hands were literally useless slabs of flesh at the ends of my arms.
 It was so bad that only all-out surrender to God could possibly get me through.

-Of course, all this couldn’t have been an accident.
-I don’t know if all, or even many, followers of Christ have to go through training this intense.
+I don’t know if all Christ followers have to go through this kind of training.
 And it doesn’t really matter.
 God’s dealings with us are highly individual.
-His approach to me may seem downright cruel at times, but only when I compare myself with others, which is unbiblical and ludicrous besides.
-People are enormously complex and idiosyncratic.
+His approach may seem downright cruel at times, but only when I compare myself with others, which is a senseless exercise.
+People are complex and idiosyncratic.
 They make irrational choices.
 God alone knows what each of us needs and where he plans to take us.

 When I look back (all the way back) and think about everything I’ve been through, I’m not sore at all.
 What I’m like today, where I am and what I have, my relationship with God ― it all seems like a miracle.